pretix/pretix-docs/docs/guides/check-in/custom.md

 ### Allow entries for a specific time span

 This section explains how to set up a custom check-in rule to allow entries for a limited period of time after the first entry.
-Check the box next to "Allow multiple entries per ticket".
+In order to do so, check the box next to "Allow multiple entries per ticket".

 Create an OR-bracket and add a condition within that bracket.
-Select `Product`, then `is one of`, and then choose the products in question.
+Select `Product`, then `is one of`, and then select the products in question.
-Add another condition, select `Minutes since last first (-1 on first entry)`, and then `≤`
+Add another condition, select `Minutes since first entry (-1 on first entry)`, and then `≤`

 Enter the number of minutes for which you want to allow entry after the ticket holder has had their ticket validated for the first time.
-For instance, if you want to allow entry for 2 hours, select `120`.
+For instance, if you want to allow entry for 2 hours, enter `120`.

 ![Custom check-in rule allowing entry if 'Product' 'is one of' 'Standard ticket' or 'Discount ticket' AND 'Number of previous entries' '=' '0', or 'Minutes since last entry (-1 on first entry)' '≤' '120'.](../../assets/screens/check-in/time-span.png "Custom check-in rule for unlimited entries within a time span of 120 minutes")